 Now, let us have a closer look at the more "common" pets.
 As long as your "lounge leopard" stays inside, very few communities have objections.
 Some may restrict the number of kittens to two; some communities don't care at all about the number of house cats you have.
 We know one case where the owner had 30 cats!
 Wow!

 Not all Dogs are Equal

 Some "pet - unfriendly" communities don't like dogs and cats at all.
 They strictly prohibit all pets, no matter what.
 Can they do that?
 Yes, they can.
 If the “Rules and Regulations” state that there is no room for negotiations about the pets at all, there is no room.
 Florida law says that the landlord (or association) can decide if he (it) wants to accept a pet or if not.
 That is not considered "discrimination" at all, because you can look for another community if you don't like that.
 It is as simple as that.

-However, those very strict communities are more or less an exception.
+However, those strict communities are an exception.
 Many communities limit the number of dogs to two animals, some communities impose weight restrictions.
-20 or 35 lbs is a typical threshold for a dog or even less.
+20 or 35 lbs. is a typical threshold for a dog or even less.
 Other communities have breed restrictions, like no Pit Bulls or no Doberman.
 Other communities have a mixture of all those restrictions.

 The Breed will most likely be a Concern